I'm not ashamed to admit it. I used black hat methods because they worked. Really, really well.

-Everything changed 8 months ago when Google dropped the hammer on private blog networks.
+Everything changed in 2014 when Google dropped the hammer on private blog networks.
 My entire link strategy went out the window and I had to adapt.
 Fast.

 Manual outreach.
 Online PR.
 Relationship building.
 I was working 20 hours a day trying to growth hack all these well-known White hat link building techniques.

 - White hat SEO is a ton of work.
 There are no shortcuts.

 - White hat SEO works.
 Really, really well.

 I'm going to share with you 3 white hat link strategies I picked during the course of my efforts.

 You can take these strategies and apply to any SEO campaign.
 I promise you, they work.